Cloudperry/the-witness-puzzle-maker/docs/implementation.md

 Failed Algorithm X implementation was based on [this article](https://www.geeksforgeeks.org/exact-cover-problem-algorithm-x-set-2-implementation-dlx/) and the 2 wikipedia pages
 [Dancing links](https://www.wikiwand.com/en/Dancing_links) and [Algorithm X](https://www.wikiwand.com/en/Knuth%27s_Algorithm_X).
 The version of Algorithm X that is used in the game's solution checking is based on
 [this Python implementation](https://www.cs.mcgill.ca/~aassaf9/python/algorithm_x.html).

+# What could be optimized/improved?
+- The dual graph structure used is quite simple and makes the level editing functions simple
+	- However the level solution algorithm would have been a bit simpler and slightly faster if it was a single graph with some data about the cells and points in it
+	- Also that would have made it easier to keep e.g. the cells and points in sync
+- The Algorithm X implementation is probably quite fast and it works
+	- ...but it isn't tested with big enough inputs to know for sure that it would work with the biggest sensible The Witness levels
+	- I didn't have the energy for that after the failed Algo X attempt already took quite a bit of time
+	- Currently all block placements are iterated through using Algorithm X and only ones that don't use a single polyomino multiple times are accepted as solutions
+	- In this context Algorithm X would be much faster if other placements of one polyomino were deleted as soon as it is placed somewhere
+		- ...but that would require additional state tracking and backtracking logic
+- This project wasn't supposed to be a 100% replica of all The Witness puzzles
+	- ...but there are small planned things missing
+	- I wanted to have all the currently implemented puzzle symbols interact correctly with each other, but right now every block is counted as unsolved when the solution is incorrect
+		- Because of that blocks don't work correctly with jacks
+		- It could be done by using the jacks to delete/cancel blocks before exact covers are attempted by Algo X